javierhersan/pyspark-template/src/docker/images/python/python313jupyter/README.md

 # python313jupyter

-This project sets up python v3.13 using Docker container.
+This project sets up a Jupyter Server with python v3.13 using Docker container.

 ## Spark Cluster set-up